 For centuries, Catholics have believed that James the Apostle fought Moors in Spain during the so-called Reconquista.
 Let me explain that a bit more.
 James, one of the disciples, somehow found his way from Roman ruled Palestine to the Iberian peninsula.
 He died there.
 And went on to appear in ghostly form at battles against the Muslim rulers of Spain and Portugal in the Middle Ages.

 James, often known as Saint James the Greater, was a fisherman from Capernaum.
-He needs to be distinguished from James the Just, the brother of Jesus, who was another apostle.
+To be distinguished from James the Just, the brother of Jesus, who was another apostle.

 This James came from a well-to-do family.
 He had a burning hatred of the Samaritan community and when they failed to recognise Jesus as the Messiah, he suggested raining fire down on them from heaven.
 This suggestion was firmly turned down by Jesus.